unik-name/help-unikname/docs/1-what-is-unikname/README.md

 <br/>

 :::tip For Who?
 <brand name="unikname"/> is intended for whose who wish to participates and contributes to make the internet more secure and more trustful.
-It is aimed to both indivduals and organizations.
+It is aimed to both individuals and organizations.
 :::

 :::tip Under the hood